Gordon Hewart, 1st Viscount Hewart: Lord Chief Justice

 Lord Hewart was the originator (paraphrased from the original) of the aphorism "Not only must Justice be done; it must also be seen to be done."

 In 1940, Hewart was asked by telephone by 10 Downing Street to resign; he duly did so on 12 October 1940.
 On his retirement, he was created Viscount Hewart, of Bury in the County Palatine of Lancaster, on 1 November 1940.

 Death

-He died 5 May 1943 in Totteridge, Barnet, Hertfordshire, aged 73.
+He died 5 May 1943 in the Garden Hill House, Totteridge, Barnet, Hertfordshire, aged 73.

 Family

 Lord Hewart married twice; first in 1892 Sarah Wood Riley, daughter of J. H. Riley and secondly in 1934, Jean Stewart, the daughter of J. R. Stewart.
 With his first wife he had a daughter Katharine and a son and heir, Hugh.
 When he died in Totteridge, on 5 May 1943, his titles were inherited by his son, Hugh Hewart, 2nd Viscount Hewart.